JP Pawliw-Fry

 Want to book Joel Mokyr as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Mokyr’s work has fundamentally reshaped our understanding of the Industrial Revolution and the rise of the modern economy.
-In books such as A Culture of Growth: The Origins of the Modern Economy and his influential edited volumes on the history of technological change, he argues that prosperity emerges when societies cultivate a “culture of growth”: one that rewards innovation, tolerates dissent, and encourages the free exchange of “useful knowledge.”
-His research highlights the crucial roles played by scientific communities, intellectual networks, and open institutions in enabling breakthroughs that transform entire economies.
+Mokyr’s work has reshaped our understanding of the Industrial Revolution and the rise of the modern economy.
+In books such as A Culture of Growth and his recent Two Paths to Prosperity, he argues that prosperity emerges when societies cultivate a culture of growth that rewards innovation, tolerates dissent, and encourages the free exchange of useful knowledge.
+He identifies useful knowledge, mechanical competence, and open institutions as the essential ingredients that allow breakthroughs to transform entire economies.

 As a speaker, Joel Mokyr brings history vividly to life with clarity, wit, and a deep sense of relevance.
-He connects the Industrial Revolution to today’s digital and AI revolutions, showing how ideas—and the people and institutions that support them—shape the trajectory of economies.
-Whether he is discussing the origins of capitalism, the future of work, the role of culture and diversity in innovation, or how societies can innovate their way out of climate and demographic challenges, he provides audiences with a powerful, long-run perspective on today’s most urgent debates.
+He connects the Industrial Revolution to today’s digital and AI revolutions, showing how ideas, and the people and institutions that support them, shape the trajectory of economies.
+His message is ultimately optimistic and grounded in evidence: progress is never guaranteed, but societies that protect openness, invest in knowledge, and embrace innovation build the foundations for lasting prosperity and human flourishing.

-In this keynote, Mokyr reflects on the reasons the Nobel committee honoured him: for showing how growth emerges not just from machines or capital, but from a society’s capacity for knowledge creation, scientific curiosity and institutional flexibility.
-He connects those insights to today’s challenges — climate change, demographic shifts and the AI revolution — and offers a roadmap for how societies can harness innovation while managing disruption.
+In this keynote, Mokyr reflects on the reasons the Nobel committee honoured him: for showing how growth emerges not just from machines or capital, but from a society's capacity for knowledge creation, scientific curiosity and institutional flexibility.
+He connects those insights to today's challenges, climate change, demographic shifts and the AI revolution, and offers a roadmap for how societies can harness innovation while managing disruption.

-In this keynote, Joel Mokyr examines how curiosity, science and institutional openness converged to spark the Industrial Revolution — and how the accumulative growth of useful knowledge laid the foundations for modern economic growth.
+In this keynote, Joel Mokyr examines how curiosity, science and institutional openness converged to spark the Industrial Revolution, and how the accumulative growth of useful knowledge laid the foundations for modern economic growth.
 Audiences gain a deep understanding of why some societies made the leap into sustained growth while others remained stagnant.

 Drawing on his research and public lectures, Mokyr explores the origins of capitalism, tracing how the Enlightenment, scientific culture, and shifts in values and institutions allowed Europe to become the cradle of the modern economy.
-A historical journey that helps explain why and how capitalism — and not just markets or capital accumulation — became the engine of growth.
+A historical journey that helps explain why and how capitalism, and not just markets or capital accumulation, became the engine of growth.

 In a world where technological change accelerates, Mokyr examines the implications for labor, productivity and social welfare.
-Using historical perspective, he shows how industrial revolutions unfolded over decades — but warns that today’s transformations might compress those dynamics into years or even months.
+Using historical perspective, he shows how industrial revolutions unfolded over decades, but warns that today's transformations might compress those dynamics into years or even months.
 He prompts audiences to rethink training, institutions and social policy accordingly.

 Rather than predicting doom, this talk offers an optimistic, evidence-based vision of how technological progress reshapes job markets, skills and human creativity.
-Mokyr argues that as technology evolves, so do opportunities for learning, adaptation and growth — provided societies remain open, flexible and supportive of human capital.
+Mokyr argues that as technology evolves, so do opportunities for learning, adaptation and growth, provided societies remain open, flexible and supportive of human capital.

 Drawing on his long-term comparative research, Mokyr examines how cultural pluralism, exchange of ideas, and institutional tolerance have historically contributed to technological breakthroughs and economic development.
 The talk encourages leaders to view diversity not as a challenge, but as a strategic advantage in innovation-driven growth.